 So how do things add up?
 Which of the two cameras – the Canon 1D C or the Canon T5i – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D C: